-When communicating with clients, we give them a clear understanding of how to develop a software-as-a-service application.
+When communicating with clients, we give them a clear understanding of how to develop a SaaS application.
 We provide clients with a detailed presentation on their software development and support it with our suggestions, since clients don’t always have clear expectations for their apps or might not be able to accurately describe their vision of it.
 A business analyst might describe possible business scenarios and processes, visualize revenue streams, present advantages of cooperating with a specific service or cloud provider, and emphasize benefits our clients will get from the app in the future.

 Yalantis best practices at the roadmapping stage